Business loans for SMEs affected by the coronavirus outbreak

 Banks have already started reaching out to their customers about the package and it will start rolling out in full on Monday.
 If you have not heard from your bank, you can get in contact with them directly.

-Queensland is currently offering interest-free loans of up to $250,000 to businesses.
+Queensland is currently offering interest-free loans of up to $250,000 to businesses affected by coronavirus.
 These loans are available interest-free for 12 months and aim to help businesses cover costs and keep staff employed.

 Tasmania is offering $20 million in small business support loans